procuros/coding-challenge/README.md

     - A queue worker which is processing messages in the `default` queue.
 - Installs the composer dependencies.
 - Migrates the database.

+some commands that can be useful

+    make artisan # to run artisan commands make test # to run the tests make shell # to get into the php container

 Good luck!